-A. New to the District Teacher:
+A. New to the District Educator:

-- 1. Is assigned a mentor up to three (3) years. - 2.
+- I. Is assigned a mentor. - 2.
 Has support, encouragement, and supervision from supervisor. - 3.
-Participates in the Effectiveness Cycle's Final Evaluation/Summary Year Conference annually.
+Participates in the Effectiveness Cycle's Final Evaluation/Summary Year Conference at the end of their first year.

 B. Educator: